C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 [Mapster](http://igrek.amzp.pl/){:target="_blank"}

 **Please follow the links provided above and compare the different repositories (if your time is limited, pick no less than three to make the comparison).
-Look for the following information:
+Look for the following information:**
-1. Who is the creator of the website
+**1. Who is the creator of the website**
-2. Which is the purpose of the website
+**2. Which is the purpose of the website**
-3. What kind of maps the website provides: explore the geographical/thematical scope and language(s) available
-4. How are the maps displayed?
-You may find static images, in short photos of digitized maps, or interactive maps, which means they are based on layers of information, that we call Geographical Information Systems (see assignment number ... )
+**3. What kind of maps the website provides: explore the geographical/thematical scope and language(s) available** **4.
+How are the maps displayed?
+You may find static images, in short photos of digitized maps, or interactive maps, which means they are based on layers of information, that we call Geographical Information Systems (see assignment number 4 )**
-5. Are the maps reusable: downloadable and possible to reuse (republish, remix...) without copyright restrictions?
-What is the kind of permission the users have if nay?
+**5. Are the maps reusable: downloadable and possible to reuse (republish, remix...) without copyright restrictions?
+What is the kind of permission the users have if any?**

 ### 1b The collaborative map archive

-At least two of these websites, [OldMapsOnline](https://www.oldmapsonline.org/){:target="_blank"} and [Virtuelles Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} involve participatory practices based on a [community of contributors](https://en.wikipedia.org/wiki/Community_of_practice).
+**At least two of these websites, [OldMapsOnline](https://www.oldmapsonline.org/){:target="_blank"} and [Virtuelles Kartenforum](https://kartenforum.slub-dresden.de/){:target="_blank"} involve participatory practices based on a [community of contributors](https://en.wikipedia.org/wiki/Community_of_practice).**

-Please explore them and note:
+**Please explore them and note:**
-1. What is the purpose of involving community users?
-What are they asked to do?
+**1. What is the purpose of involving community users?
+What are they asked to do?**
-2. How can a user be actively involved?
+**2. How can a user be actively involved?
 What are the actions one needs to take in order to be able to contribute?
-Note how they can access the resources and contribute as identified user
+Note how they can access the resources and contribute as identified user**
-3. Are there specific instructions one has to follow (guidelines)?
+**3. Are there specific instructions one has to follow (guidelines)?**
-4. How are the contributions controlled and validated?
+**4. How are the contributions controlled and validated?**
-5. How are the contributions credited?
+**5. How are the contributions credited?**

-Now think about how information technologies bring together networks of users and how they become a community.
+**Now think about how information technologies bring together networks of users and enable the formation of communities.**

 ### 1c Describing maps in the archive
 **Now it is time to get an idea of the information you find at the level of the map: this information should allow you to contextualize the creation and availability of the maps, and evaluate them as historical sources.
 The existence and the quality of systematic descriptions of archival resources, in this case maps, is the added value hidden in the mediation of the archive.
 It is an essential element for historians who rely on it to contextualize and evaluate their sources.**